-Yedidia Efron* (1878-1951) was born in Indura, also known as Amdur, Grodno District, Russian Empire.
-Today Indura is in Belarus.
+Yedidia Efron (1878-1951) was born in Indura, now in Belarus but formerly in Grodno District of the old Russian Empire.

 His family emigrated to Argentina when he was 17, in 1895.
-He became an educator, well-known in the Jewish-Argentine community.
-Not long before he died he wrote a memoir, later published in Buenos Aires as Amdur, mayn geboyrn-shtetl.
+Efron became an educator and was well-known in the Jewish-Argentine community.
+Before he died he wrote a memoir that later was published in Buenos Aires as Amdur, mayn geboyrn-shtetl.

-It means My Home Town, Amdur.
+In English: My Home Town, Amdur.
 The Jews of Indura referred to the town as Amdur.
-The book appeared in 1973 and has been partly translated in English.
+The book appeared in 1973, and has been partly translated in English.
 Portions appear in the Jewish memorial site, KehilaLinks, see here.

-I should say that the time period precedes the Nazi extermination of Jews.
+Efron therefore recalled a time before the Nazi exterminations of Jews.
 A Russian pogrom did arrive, in 1905, but Efron had already departed.
-While Christians in town are described as a separate community, Jews and Christians lived and worked together, and generally had peaceable relations, according to Efron’s account.
+While the Christians in town are described as a separate community, by his account Jews and Christians lived and worked together, and generally had peaceable relations.

 The town constable was not a Jew but took pride in speaking Yiddish.
-Jews and gentiles of different backgrounds had lived together for hundreds of years in what is now Belarus, by then.
+Jews and Gentiles of different backgrounds had lived together for hundreds of years in that part of Europe.

 The book is mainly a “domestic” picture, warmly written.
-It describes incidents and personalities peculiar in some cases to Jewish communities at the time, but most people today can relate to it I think, especially who know the small town.
+It describes incidents and personalities particular in some cases to Jewish communities of the period, but most people today can relate to it I think, especially who know the small town atmosphere.

 Some chapters are sentimental in nature, à la musical and film Fiddler on the Roof.
 Of course, as the author explained, he was writing 55 years after leaving Indura.